codinsonn/codinsonn.dev/packages/@aetherspace/scripts/README.md

 > Codegen in Aetherspace is focused on keeping your internal features and packages folders as transferrable between projects as possible.
 Therefore, it is limited to do only a few things:

-- [Turborepo generators](https://turbo.build/repo/docs/core-concepts/monorepos/code-generation) for easy creation of new schemas, data-resolvers and universal routes
+- [Turborepo generators](https://turbo.build/repo/docs/core-concepts/monorepos/code-generation) for easy creation of new schemas, data-resolvers and universal routes (as described above this section)
 - Deduplicating file-based conventions (e.g. linking from modules to next.js & expo-router app dirs)
 - Creating barrel files to act as "registries" (e.g. abstracting imports and module linking)